2026 Design Awards Submissions

 PHOTOGRAPHY/IMAGES: Include exterior views showing major elevations, interior views (one or more), other views or details describing special features, nighttime images, construction systems, “before” views, etc. It is the responsibility of the entrant to obtain all clearances for use.

-Every project submitted for the 2025 Design Awards will automatically be entered into the annual People’s Choice and Chapter’s Choice Awards.
-Learn more about each award below, and cast your vote, once we receive 2025 submissions!
+Every project submitted for the 2026 Design Awards will automatically be entered into the annual People’s Choice Award.
+Voting for that award will be live here from September 1st through the 30th.

 Jury Chair